bingoohuang/diamond-miner/README.md

 If you have the different mysql ip, user or passoword, you can have two way to change your connection info:

-+ place a diamond-server.properties in your current directory(same directory with diamond-server-0.0.1.war)
++ place a diamond-jdbc.properties in your current directory(same directory with diamond-server-0.0.1.war)
-+ update WEB-INF/classes/diamond-server.properties in diamond-server-0.0.1.war.
++ update WEB-INF/classes/diamond-jdbc.properties in diamond-server-0.0.1.war.

 After you setup diamond-server successfully, you can open [http://localhost:17002/diamond-server](http://localhost:17002/diamond-server) to login in diamond-server console.
 The default username and password is admin/admin.